Arrnv/Neural-network-regression/README.md

 - 👋 Hi, I’m @Arrnv
-- 👀 I’m interested in web developing and AI ML.
+- 👀 I’m interested in web development and AI ML.
 - 🌱 I’m currently learning Machine learning and data science
-- 💞️ I'm currently an Computer engineering student at MIT academy of engineering
+- 💞️ I'm currently a Computer engineering student at MIT Academy of Engineering
-- 📫 If you happen to have work for me mail me on lahanearnav9@gmail.com
+- 📫 If you want to contact me mail at lahanearnav9@gmail.com

 <!---
 Arrnv/Arrnv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.